daksh47/React_Native_Android_App/README.md

 then clone this repo on your machine using ( git clone https://github.com/daksh47/React_Native_Android_App.git )

-then open cmd and navigate to the directory where all the above upload files are present then hit npm start
+then open cmd and navigate to the directory where all the above upload files are present then hit
+ - npm i -g expo-cli
+ - npm start

 if you are using a physical device
  - you will see a qr code in your cmd